 Another big advantage to carrying around an iPad for your schoolwork instead of a MacBook is its versatility and flexibility.
 A laptop is always a laptop, but an iPad can transform when you need it to.
 Need to type a bunch of notes?
 Snap it into a keyboard case and suddenly your iPad Pro becomes a laptop-like typing machine.
 Looking to read your professor's book for the next class?
 Ditch the keyboard and now you have a beautiful e-book in front of you with a ton of screen real estate to annotate notes in the margins.

 This versatility leads to a comfortable experience no matter where you choose to use your iPad.
 In the classroom, on the couch, on the subway — you can take it anywhere and adapt it to your needs at that moment.
 Of course, not all iPads are created equal.
-If you're looking for an iPad to help with your high school or college student's studies, there are only two models you likely need to consider.
+If you're looking for an iPad to replace a Macbook for your high school or college student's studies, there are only two models you likely need to consider.

 Overall best iPad for students

-The iPad Pro (2021) is likely going to be the best choice for any student, but especially for students starting college.
-Whether you get the 11-inch or 12.9-inch, its large screen is great if you want to use a tablet instead of a laptop, and it offers an excellent canvas for visual artists, with plenty of room for drawing, digital painting, and more.
+The M2 iPad Pro (2022) is likely going to be the best choice for any student, but especially for students starting college.
+Whether you get the 11-inch or 12.9-inch, its large screen is great if you want to use a tablet instead of a laptop.
+It offers an excellent canvas for visual artists, with plenty of room for drawing, digital painting, and more.
+Artists will particularly be interested in the best drawing apps for iPad.

 While the iPad is still a tablet and doesn't have full access to Mac apps (yet), the iPad Pro supports some pretty powerful apps that can cover a wide range of needs.
 Word processing is no problem with apps like Microsoft Word and Pages, while video editing apps like Premiere Rush can help you make films while keeping you mobile.
 That's literally the very tip of the iceberg when it comes to exploring the best apps for iPad as there are so many options for virtually every kind of program on the App Store.